Thank you for your interest! This journey is either underway or complete, but we do have many other tour options for you to choose from.

 Anti-malarial drugs are not required for any area that you visit.
 There are occasional reports of Dengue Fever in lower elevation areas, for which there is no vaccine.
 Dengue fever, Zika, and other diseases are contacted by mosquito bites so be sure to use mosquito repellant containing DEET or Picaridin.
 Travelers can reduce their risk of disease by protecting themselves from mosquito bites in lower elevation areas by using protective clothing.

-At the time of writing, there are no required vaccinations to enter Panama.
-We do recommend that all travelers should be up to date with routine vaccinations before traveling to any destination.
-These include measles-mumps-rubella (MMR), diphtheria-tetanus-pertussis, varicella (chickenpox), polio and your yearly flu shot.
-The CDC recommends current vaccines for Hepatitis A and Typhoid.
-The Center for Disease Control (CDC)'s website is helpful or you may reach them by phone at (800) CDC-INFO.
+Vaccinations: Yellow fever vaccination certification is "required for travelers ≥1 year old arriving from countries with risk for YF virus transmission." (see Countries with risk of yellow fever virus (YFV) transmission).
+Otherwise, there are no required vaccinations to enter Panama.
+CDC does recommend that all travelers should be up to date with routine vaccinations before traveling to any destination.
+These include measles-mumps-rubella (MMR), diphtheria-tetanus-pertussis, varicella (chickenpox), polio and your yearly flu shot, as well as current vaccines for Hepatitis A and Typhoid.

 Weather & Climate